The Hospice UK Garden of Compassion

 Garden Rehoming

-This Chelsea show garden provides an opportunity to share St James’s story as it begins the Wren Project, a major restoration of the church, its courtyard and garden.
-It will spotlight changemakers like William Blake, Ottobah Cugoano, Mary Delany and Mary Beale with links to St James’s who have imagined the world to be different.
-The garden will help develop a deeper understanding of St James's and its work, in order to raise funds towards the £20 million target enabling its social and environmental impact work for the future.
+This Chelsea show garden provides an opportunity to share St James’s story as it begins The Wren Project, a major restoration of the church, its courtyard and garden.
+It will spotlight changemakers like William Blake, Ottobah Cugoano, Mary Delany and Mary Beale with links to St James’s who have imagined the world to be different and will help develop a broader understanding of St James's and its work to raise funds towards the £20 million target, amplifying its social and environmental impact work for the future.

 Terrence Higgins Trust Bridge to 2030 Garden